vidhurva/Internet-Protocol-Suite/README.md

 PROJECT 2

-In Project 2, I implemented a router to my earlier system design from PROJECT 1.
+In Project 2, I implement a router to my earlier system design from PROJECT 1.
 I connect the switches to the router via the FastEthernet Interface.
 Additionally, I configured a default gateway in the switches and the PCs in order to allow these devices to communicate across multiple networks.

+PROJECT 3

+I focus on using VLANs for project 3.
+This allows me to reduce congestion in a LAN and organize PCs to particular access networks.